Warangal: Railway

 Hasanparthy Road railway station are the other railway stations within the city limits.
 The construction of third railway line between Balharshah and Kazipet was sanctioned at an estimated cost of ₹24.032 billion.

+In October 2023, the Hadapsar-Hyderabad Express was extended to Kazipet.

+A RapidX rail line has been proposed from Warangal to Hyderabad.

 Airway

 Warangal has an airport built by the Nizams at Mamnoor in 1930.
 It was largest airport in undivided India with 1,875 acres of land, a 6.6-km runway, a pilot and staff quarters, a pilot training centre and more than one terminal.
 Many cargo services and Vayudoot services were served.
 During the Indo-China war, it served as a hangar for government aircraft due to Delhi airport being a target in combat.
 It remained in service until 1981.

 This airport is currently being used as NCC Training Centre by No. 4(A) air squadron for gliding sorties, skeet shooting and aero-modeling.
 There is no scheduled commercial air service from this airport at present.

+On 31 July 2023, the State Cabinet of Telangana approved the proposal to develop Mamnoor Airport.
+The proposal calls for the acquisition and subsequent allocation of the last 253 acres of required land to the Airport Authority of India for purposes of constructing a terminal building as well as extending the existing runway to accommodate larger aircraft such as the Boeing 747.

+The funds to acquire the remaining land were approved and released in November 2024, in the amount of ₹205 crores.

 Educational institutes

-Both government and private institutions has their presence in the city.
+Both government and private institutions have their presence in the city.
+On 2nd September 2022, Warangal joined the UNESCO Global Network of Learning Cities (GNLC).